 Megan Gunnell, LMSW

-Founder of The Thrive Advantage Group, psychotherapist, writer, speaker and international retreat facilitator with a private practice in Grosse Pointe, Michigan.
+Founder of The Thrive Advantage Group, psychotherapist, coach, writer, speaker and international retreat facilitator with a private practice in Grosse Pointe, Michigan.

 She is a licensed clinical social worker with a MSW from the University of Michigan, Ann Arbor, and a music therapist with a BA from Michigan State University.
 Megan specializes in women’s issues and supporting interpersonal transformative work through a practice grounded in mindfulness and humanistic based support as well as integrative medicine and the healing arts.
-Megan has facilitated many women’s retreats locally and internationally, including five retreats in Costa Rica.
+Megan has facilitated many women’s retreats locally and internationally, including 7 retreats in Costa Rica.

 She has been a speaker for the University of Michigan Comprehensive Cancer Center, MD Anderson, Beaumont Health and has presented nationally at Miraval Spa and Resort in Arizona, Red Mountain Resort, Utah and the Bryant University Women’s Summit in Rhode Island.